jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 ### Proof is in the pudding<br>
-Velocity, Exit Velocity, Spin Rate and Location are all useful data but when it comes down to it, what we really want is to measure effectiveness.
+Velocity, exit velocity, spin rate and location are all useful data but when it comes down to it, what we really want is to measure effectiveness.
 Is the pitcher limiting walks, missing bats and is the ball, when hit, landing where they are instead of where they ain't.
 Let's take a look at pitch results and see what stands out.<br>

 <DataTable data={gb_player_events} groupBy=player_name groupsOpen=false>
  	<Column id=player_name/>